LinuxDroidMaster/Termux-Desktops/Documentation/native/termux_native.md

 https://github.com/whyakari/TermuxDisableProcces

-If it Termux X11 STILL abruptly gets killed even after disabling Phantom Processes then apply this to both the **Termux app AND Termux X11** https://dontkillmyapp.com/
+If Termux X11 STILL abruptly gets killed even after disabling Phantom Processes then apply this to both the **Termux app AND Termux X11** https://dontkillmyapp.com/

 WARNING: Doing the above(Disabling Phantom Process killer, following dontkillmyapp) would mean that the Termux X11 session WILL NEVER shutdown unless YOU manually